labcodes/django-react-boilerplate/README.EN.md

 ## Django and static files

-On a project architecture using Django's built-in [*template engine*](https://docs.djangoproject.com/en/dev/ref/templates/) the static files used on the templates, like `.css` and images, are stored in a directory specified on the `STATICFILES_DIRS` settings variable.
+On a project architecture using Django's built-in [*template engine*](https://docs.djangoproject.com/en/dev/ref/templates/) the static files used on the templates, like `.css` and images can be stored inside each app's `static` directory or in the directory specified on the `STATICFILES_DIRS` settings variable.
 You only have to define that variable and Django will serve the files for you.

 When we want to use those resources on a template, we can call the `load_static` template tag to generate the URL with the path to the desired file.
-On the final HTML, the URL will have the path defined by the `STATIC_URL` variable, that is defined as `/static/` in the initial project settings.
+On the final HTML, the URL will have the path defined by the `STATIC_URL` variable - defined as `/static/` in the initial project settings.

 A template containing an image, for example, would be rendered the following way: